hauchenglee/hauchenglee.github.io/_posts/tech/2019-11-05-java-string.md

 ## string in memory

 JVM divides the allocated memory to a Java program into two parts.
 One is **stack** and another one is **heap**.
- (See more information in java-oop [where storage lives](http://hauchenglee.com/tech/2019/11/05/java-string.html#where-storage-lives))
+ (See more information in java-oop: [where storage lives](http://hauchenglee.com/tech/2019/11/05/java-oop.html#where-storage-lives))
  Stack is used for execution purpose and heap is used for storage purpose.
 In that heap memory, JVM allocates some memory specially meant for string literals.
 This part of the heap memory is called **String Constant Pool**.